A Place in Change

 Hannah Morgan

-'From Where We Used To Drink' was created in a small radius of land where I grew up.
-As a child my mother would take me to a stream that flowed through this land; it was swimming with fish, insects and rich vegetation, filtered through ancient stone as smooth as marble, we would hydrate ourselves before walking home.
-Years later I returned to the stream, no longer flowing and too polluted to drink.
-This project is a collaboration with nature and a journey of rediscovery of a place lost to the changes of time and neglect of our natural water sources.
-Using the location much like an artist would their studio, my intention was to hand over control to the environment and to give it a voice that resonated with those like it.
-The imagery created for 'From Where We Used To Drink' came from various experimental plant-based recipes.
-Developed using wild mint, garlic, grasses, nettle and bracken, in a solution of stream, river and rain water, all collected from the location.
+‘From Where We Used To Drink’ was created in a small radius of land in Bath, UK where Morgan grew up.
+The project is a collaboration with nature and a journey of rediscovery of a place lost to the changes of time and neglect of the UK’s natural water sources.
+Using the location much like an artist would their studio, Morgan’s work relinquishes control to the environment and offers it a voice through the physicality of her work.
+The direct-positive photographs were developed using a number of experimental plant-based recipes such as wild mint, garlic, nettle, bracken and various grass species, all combined in a solution of stream, river and rain water collected from the land.
 Images would often float amongst stones, plant matter and deceased insects; each harnessing the physical essence from where they came by leaving behind traces, scars and imbedded debris.
-All imagery was shot using 5x4 black and white negatives and 5x4 positive paper.

 Website